ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ExternalParts with `http` and `https` URLs, and decrypt downloaded content encrypted with the AES-128-GCM AEAD algorithm.

-### Specifics of Github Flavored Markdown in MIMI
+### Specifics of Github Flavored Markdown in MIMI {#gfm-mimi}

-A MIMI content client supports GitHub Flavored Markdown as defined in [@!GFM], with one exception (no raw HTML support) and a fixed list of supported extensions, as further described in the bullet points below.
+A MIMI content client supports GitHub Flavored Markdown as defined in [@!GFM], with two changes: the Autolink extension is not supported; and instead of the Disallowed Raw HTML extension (`tagfilter`), the No HTML extension (`nohtml`), which is defined here, is MANDATORY.
+(For clarity, a fixed list of supported extensions, is further described in the bullet points below.)
-This document specifies what can be sent inside a MIMI content message; it does not restrict or prescribe in any way how input from a user is interpreted by an Instant Messaging client that support MIMI, before any message resulting from that input is sent.

-Note that rendering Markdown as plain text is an acceptable form of "support".

-- Raw HTML MUST NOT be included other than blank HTML comments `<!-- -->`.
-Text which looks like an HTML tag should replace the opening angle bracket with `&lt;`.
-Any raw HTML tags in a received message are rendered as plain text
+To implement the No HTML extension to GFM, the opening angle bracket (`<`) of any `HTML tag` (as defined in Section 6.10 of [@!GFM]) is replaced with `&lt;` before sending.
+Any `HTML tag` in a received message is rendered as plain text.
+Note that `HTML tag` includes open tags, closing tags, HTML comments, processing instructions, declarations, and CDATA sections.

-- The following GitHub Flavored Markdown extensions are supported.
+The following GitHub Flavored Markdown extensions are supported.
 No other extensions are allowed:

 - Tables
 - Task list items
 - Strikethrough
+- No HTML

+This document specifies what can be sent inside a MIMI content message; it does not restrict or prescribe in any way how input from a user is interpreted by an Instant Messaging client that support MIMI, before any message resulting from that input is sent.

+Note that rendering Markdown as plain text is an acceptable form of "support".

 ## Use of proprietary media types